Live Streaming Funerals during the Pandemic: Five Questions for Families to Consider

-So, ask your funeral home director what livestreaming service he or she uses – and more importantly, ask them about TribuCast™.
+So, ask your funeral home director what live streaming service he or she uses – and more importantly, ask them about TribuCast™.

-Should I reach out to the Director of my loved one’s senior living facility?
+3. Should I reach out to the Director of my loved one’s senior living facility?

 Nursing and assisted living facility directors have told us that having access to a TribuCast™ is profoundly important for residents when a member of their community dies.
 These Directors see TribuCast™ as a critical tool for helping residents to cope with a loss.
-Participating in a TribuCast™ in a common area allows nursing home and assisted living residents to feel like they are really at the funeral or memorial.
+Participating in a TribuCast™ allows nursing home and assisted living residents to feel like they are really at the funeral or memorial.
 TribuCast™ provides them with an autonomous, independent and dignified way to honor a friend that has passed away.
 In the words of one director, “I can honestly say that once we experienced a TribuCast, and really understood how it worked and its impact, we never want our community to do without it again.
 It has been that important.”

 At one assisted living facility that recently used TribuCast™, 100 percent of residents and staff attended the funeral service of a fellow resident remotely.
 And, the outpouring of appreciation shared with the family is often profoundly heartwarming.

 The answer to this question varies quite a bit and depends a great deal on how the service itself is organized.
 Some families and loved ones only want to film the church or temple portion of the service.
-Others want to be able to livestream the rosary at the wake or the last prayers and farewells at the grave site.
+Others want to be able to live stream the rosary at the wake or the last prayers and farewells at the grave site.
 Those who opt for a Celebration of Life service may have completely different requirements (one family did a scattering of cremains ceremony from a boat).
 The person or persons planning the funeral need to be clear and precise about their wishes and expectations – and funeral directors need to be clear as well about whether they can meet those expectations.

 If you choose to use TribuCast™, take some time to think about what kind of content you would like to use to frame the service for remote attendees.
-A picture of dad hiking the Appalachian trail?
+A picture of dad hiking the Appalachian Trail?
 The lyrics of mom’s favorite song or scripture verse?
 Information about an award that meant the world to your sister?
 A basketball trophy?
 A family tree?
 A wedding photo?
 A vacation home photo or video?
 A link to a beloved charity in lieu of flowers?
 A fun-loving childhood video or maybe a tribute video?

 Does your funeral home offer TribuCast™?